Symptoms and Next Steps COVID-19

-If you are experiencing flu-like symptoms including fever, cough or shortness of breath and have traveled recently should contact the Pardee COVID-19 Helpline (828-694-8048) between 8:00 a.m. and 8:00 p.m. for guidance on symptom management and next steps.
+If you are experiencing flu-like symptoms including fever, cough or shortness of breath and have traveled recently should:

-If you’re experiencing a medical emergency, call 9-1-1 and inform the dispatcher if you are experiencing symptoms of COVID-19.
+- If you have trouble breathing or are experiencing a medical emergency, GO directly to the closest emergency department or CALL 9-1-1 and inform the dispatcher you are experiencing symptoms of COVID-19.

-For general questions, call the UNC Health COVID-19 Helpline at 1-888-850-2684 or the North Carolina Coronavirus Hotline at 1-866-462-3821.
+For general questions, call the North Carolina Coronavirus Hotline at 1-866-462-3821.
 All residents are encouraged to continue to follow the precautions offered by the CDC to protect themselves and others from the spread of all respiratory illness, including flu and COVID-19.